kuku147/Credential-Provider-Demo/README.md

 ```

 ## ATTENTION
-When testing, you can access your workstation, after testing in your machine
+When testing, you can access your workstation, after testing in your machine.
 Run tests in a virtual machine

 ## Remove